Football Party Tailgating Party Super Bowl Party!

 To help players, post the words

-prominently on a board where they can be seen often.
+prominently where they can be seen often.
 If someone is caught

 the game is the winner!
-This game is always a big hit.
+This game is always a huge hit.

 FOOTBALL TRIVIA QUIZ –